sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 The Ellipsis Object
 -------------------

-This object is used by extended slice notation (see the Python Reference Manual (XXX reference: ../ref/ref.html)).
+This object is used by extended slice notation (see :ref:`slicings`).
 It supports no special operations.
 There is exactly one ellipsis object, named :const:`Ellipsis` (a built-in name).

 It is written as ``Ellipsis``.